Tuition & Financial Aid

 - Are part-time jobs available on campus?

-The 2016-2017 tuition has not been determined.
-For 2015-2016, the estimated living expenses (cost of books, housing and meals, personal expenses, and medical insurance) for a single graduate student over 12 months are between $24,000 and $26,000.
-Additional annual living expense for a spouse is estimated at about $14,000.
+For 2017-2018, estimated living expenses (cost of books, housing and meals, personal expenses, and medical insurance) for a single graduate student over 9 months are $22,242 ($2,149/month living expenses + $2,816/year health insurance + $85/year student activity fee).
 Tuition, travel, and income taxes should also be budgeted.

 We do not waive tuition.
 Fellowship support, if any, is applied against tuition charges.